mikenakis/Bathyscaphe/README.md

 - **_Superficial Immutability_** - refers to the immutability of a single object, without regards to the immutability of objects that it references.
 It is among the fundamental premises of Bathyscaphe that this type of immutability is largely inconsequential.
 Also see opposite: **_Deep Immutability_**.

 - **_Type Assessment_** - represents the result of examining a class to determine whether it is immutable or not.
 One of the fundamental premises of Bathyscaphe is that type assessment is quite often inconclusive, in which case we must go one step further and assess the immutability of instances of that class.
 (Objects.)
-Bathyscaphe has a single assessment to express that a class is immutable, a hierarchy of assessments to represent all the different ways in which a class may be mutable, and a hierarchy of so-called "provisory" assessments to represent all the different ways in which a type eludes assessment, necessitating the assessment of instances of that type.
+Bathyscaphe has a single assessment to express that a class is immutable, a hierarchy of assessments to represent all the different ways in which a class may be mutable, and another hierarchy of so-called "provisory" assessments to represent all the different ways in which a type eludes assessment, necessitating the further assessment of instances of that type.
 The information contained in type assessments provides explanations as to why that particular assessment was issued.
 Furthermore, the information contained in provisory assessments is used by Bathyscaphe as a guide in assessing the immutability of instances.
 Also see **_Assessment_**, **_Object Assessment_**.

 - **_Variable Field_** - a field that is free to mutate.
 Corresponds to the absence of the language keyword `final` in the field definition.
 Also see opposite: **_Invariable Field_**.